 Peel the negative space off the transfer tape so that you’re left with the design you want on your onesie.

-Start by positioning the “1st christmas” cutout on the onesie, clear tape facing up.
+Start by positioning the “1st christmas” cutout on the onesie, with clear tape facing up.
 Place a cloth over the design.
 Using an iron set to cotton, press firmly on the design for 45-60 seconds.
 Gently peel the transfer sheet away from the design.
 If the flocked material is still sticking to the transfer sheet, repeat with the iron.